The Cult of Christmas Beers

 brouwerij st bernardus christmas ale holiday beers

-Winter Ale – Belgium just has a brewing history deeper than the U.S. can imagine at this point.
+Winter Ale – Belgium has a brewing history deeper than the U.S. can imagine.
 And the holidays are nothing if not about tradition.

-Tracing its roots all the way back to the early nineteenth century, Brouwerij St. Bernardus began when monks at the Saint-Sixtus-Abbey brewed and sold Trappist Ales to make money for the monastery.
+Tracing its roots back to the early nineteenth century, Brouwerij St. Bernardus began when monks at the Saint-Sixtus Abbey brewed and sold Trappist Ales to make money for the monastery.

-In 1945, St. Sixtus actually made the decision to limit its brewery operations, partnering instead with a local cheese-making factory.
+In 1945, St. Sixtus decided to limit its brewery operations, partnering instead with a local cheese-making factory.
 By 1946, the cheese factory morphed into St. Bernardus Brewery.
 The partnership allowed the monks to brew with an acclaimed St. Sixtus yeast strain, which has now wound its way into most St. Bernardus beers, including Christmas Ale.

-A very dark, Belgian strong ale, St. Bernardus Christmas Ale pours out midnight black with flecks of garnet.
+A very dark Belgian strong ale, St. Bernardus Christmas Ale pours out midnight black with flecks of garnet.
 On the nose, predominant holiday notes such as hot cocoa, molasses, and gingerbread dominate.
-While on the sip you’ll find dried dark fruit, warm baking spices, and dark chocolate.
+On the sip, you’ll find dried dark fruit, warm baking spices, and dark chocolate.

 Learn more